danieljhkim/Phi-Field-Framework/README.md

 ---

-## 7. Conclusion
+## 8. Conclusion

 The extended Φ-field framework offers an innovative approach to modeling gravity and time dilation by unifying these phenomena with quantum interference effects within a single compressible field medium.
 By supplementing the original model with a rigorous treatment of matter coupling, Lorentz invariance, and quantization, we outline a pathway toward a fully quantum theory of gravity.
-Future work will focus on refining the theoretical underpinnings and pursuing experimental validations of the model.
+Furthermore, our proposed cosmological model links the clumping of matter to an increased expulsion of the Φ-field, providing a novel perspective on dark energy and cosmic acceleration.
+Future work will focus on refining these theoretical underpinnings and testing the model against observational data.

 ---